+Revitalization Grant Agreement

 This Agreement is between The Independence Downtown Association (IDA), a 501(c)3 non‐profit organization, and Yul Provancha (owner), owner of the property at 370 South Main Street, Independence, Oregon.

 The mission of IDA is to beautify and enhance downtown Independence.
 The organization is at the Exploring Main Street level of the Oregon Main Street (OMS) program, and will request a Main Street Revitalization Grant from OMS to rehabilitate Owner’s building located at 370 South Main Street in Independence.